ii8/bale/spec.md

 ## Complex types

-There are three complex types which can be used to construct compound types from existing ones.
+There are three constructs that can be used to form compound types from existing ones.

 ### `tuple t0 t1... tn end`